Changes to the Health Services Award

 Background to the changes

-The Fair Work Commission (the Commission) has announced changes to the Health Professionals and Support Services Award (Health Services Award) as part of its Gender-based undervaluation – priority awards review.
+The Fair Work Commission (the Commission) announced changes to the Health Professionals and Support Services Award (Health Services Award) as part of its Gender-based undervaluation – priority awards review.

 These changes take effect from 1 April 2026 and apply to: